crweiner/hacktoberfest-swag-list/docs/list.md

 - **Requirements**:
     - Build a plugin and merge PR
     - Find a bug in current plugins and report it with issues.
-    - Be one of the top 3 accepted plugins contributors.
+    - Be one of the top 3 accepted plugin contributors.
 - **How to sign up**: No signup needed.
 - **Issues**:  [Build a plugin repo](https://github.com/answerdev/plugins).
 - **Notes**: Other details available [here](https://answer.dev/blog/2023/09/27/celebrate-answer-first-anniversary-with-hacktoberfest-2023).